-If ypu’re directly employing someone, you have legal obligations to anyone you employ when it comes to holidays and holiday pay.
+If you’re directly employing someone, you have legal obligations to anyone you employ when it comes to holidays and holiday pay.
 This includes home carers, including those who work just a day or two a week.

 Holiday entitlement in the UK

-All employees who work full-time hours are entitled to 28 days of paid holiday each year.
+All employees who work full-time hours (5 days a week) are entitled to 28 days of paid holiday each year.
 This works out at 5.6 weeks per year.
 There are eight bank holidays in the UK (New Year’s Day, Good Friday, Easter Monday, two May bank holidays, the August bank holiday, Christmas Day and Boxing Day).
 The entitlement of 28 days may or may not include the bank holidays.

-This means that if an employee is required to work on some or all of the bank holidays, they must still receive 28 paid days of holiday each year.
+This means that if an eligible employee is required to work on some or all of the bank holidays, they must still receive 28 paid days of holiday each year.
 If the employee is not expected to work on bank holidays, they’re entitled to paid bank holidays, together with an additional 20 days of holiday.

+Part-time workers are also entitled to paid holidays, the number of which can be calculated on a pro rata basis.
+For example, a carer who works 2.5 days per week (20 hours per week) will be entitled to 14 days of paid holiday a year.
 To calculate the holiday entitlement of part-time employees, multiply the number of days per week worked by 5.6 (the number of weeks of holiday to which a full-time employee is entitled).
 For example, someone who works three days per week will be entitled to 16.8 days of paid holiday (3 x 5.6 = 16.8).

 Your obligations as an employer